YingLiang2/YingLiang2.github.io/README.md

   * *Why use Git and Version Control?*

     * *Version control is one of the core principles from Etter's *Modern Technical Writing*.
-It allows colloborators to track different versions and therefore progression and evolution of the document to version it currently exists.
-Version control also allows collabotors to work on the same file concurrently and offline as well.
+It allows collaborators to track different versions and therefore progression and evolution of the document to version it currently exists.
+Version control also allows collaborators to work on the same file concurrently and offline as well.
 Git is one of the most common version control tools that many developers use today.*

   * For a refresher or more learning refer to **GitHub points** in [More Resources section](#more-resources)